samnoh/jwt-auth/README.md

 -   No sessions (stateless)
 -   Check the database only once upon login
--   Use httpOnly & secure Cookie to store JWT token
+-   Use httpOnly & secure cookie to store JWT token